Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Ice hockey hall and temperature measurements

 \section{Ice hockey hall and temperature measurements}

 Good skating conditions occur when the ice surface is smooth, hard and slippery enough.
-Usually the ice temperature at the surface is between -3$^oC$ and -5$^oC$.
-In any cases the temperature of the ice should be kept under -1$^oC$ to maintain ice hardness \cite{ICEH}.
+Usually the ice temperature at the surface is between -3\textdegree C and -5\textdegree C. In any cases the temperature of the ice should be kept under -1\textdegree C to maintain ice hardness, as explained in \cite{ICEH}.
 To keep the ice smooth and in optimal conditions after the wear due to skating, it is necessary to perform periodical maintenance, which is usually done by means of resurfacing machines.
 These devices first shave the ice, then brush it and eventually spread a thin layer of new water on the surface.

 At each maintenance cycle, 300 to 800 liters of water are used, corresponding to a 0.25-0.5mm thick water layer.
 The water cooling and freezing processes generate a sudden increase in the ice temperature, which lowers the cooling efficiency of the refrigerating system, thus increasing the operational costs of the ice hall.
 Accurate analysis of this phenomenon is then important to optimize the refrigeration process and to achieve overall energy saving.